 Having insight into each of these layers: page load performance, HTTP errors and timing, path tracing and routing information is critical to understanding these types of outages.
 But in this case we’ve demonstrated that even without access to any internal network or application knowledge, we can make reasonable inferences that can be combined with observations from other monitoring products or alerting systems.

 Interested in getting insights like this for apps you rely on?
 Or ones that you maintain?
-You can run all of the analyses above, and even check out the Facebook data set, by signing up for a free account of ThousandEyes.
+You can run all of the analyses above, and even check out the Facebook data set, by signing up for a free trial of ThousandEyes.